 November 22, 2012

-Convocation approved a three-year pilot project on November 22, 2012, that will allow lawyer licensing candidates to either article or complete a Law Practice Program (LPP), starting in the 2014-15 licensing year.
+Convocation approved the Pathways pilot project on November 22, 2012, that will allow lawyer licensing candidates to either article or complete a Law Practice Program (LPP), starting in the 2014-15 licensing year.

 The pilot project will measure competence through a fair process that provides access to the profession and fosters access to justice, while protecting the public.
 The new licensing pilot project will be extended for up to an additional two years if there is insufficient evidence to properly evaluate the pilot after three years.

 An archive of the November 22, 2012 webcast and discussion is available on the Gazette.

 The Articling Task Force introduced the Pathways Report to Convocation on October 25, 2012.
 Convocation deferred both the debate and a decision on the report's motion to allow time for more feedback from the profession.